agarrec-vivlio/react-native-zip-stream/README.md

 ### streamFileFromZip

-Streams a specific file from the ZIP archive.
+Streams a specific file from the ZIP archive, with optional password support.

 #### Parameters

 - `zipFilePath`: `string` - The full path to the ZIP file.
 - `entryName`: `string` - The name of the file within the ZIP archive to extract.
 - `type`: `string` (optional, default: `base64`) - The format in which to return the file data.
 Can be `base64`, `arraybuffer`, or `string`.
+- `password`: `string` (optional) - The password for the ZIP file, if it is encrypted.

 #### Returns

 - `Promise<string | ArrayBuffer | Uint8Array>` - A promise that resolves to the file content in the specified format.

+---

 ### unzipFile

-Extracts all the contents of a ZIP file to a specified destination directory.
+Extracts all the contents of a password-protected ZIP file to a specified destination directory.

 #### Parameters

 - `zipFilePath`: `string` - The full path to the ZIP file.
 - `destinationPath`: `string` - The path where the contents of the ZIP file should be extracted.
+- `password`: `string` (optional) - The password for the ZIP file, if it is encrypted.

 #### Returns

 - `Promise<boolean>` - A promise that resolves to `true` if the operation is successful.

+---

 ### createZipFile